Huangjin, Guangxi

 Huangjin (黄金镇) is a town in Luocheng Mulao Autonomous County, Guangxi, China.
 As of the 2019 census it had a population of 24,940 and an area of 176.39 km2.

 Etymology

-The town got its name because the region once produced gold in ancient times.
+The town's name "Huangjin" literally translates to "gold", a name received as the region once produced gold in ancient times.

 Administrative division

 As of 2021, the town is divided into one community and seven villages: